Ramones: Final years (1990–1996)

 The band fulfilled their contract with Sire Records in 1991 after being on the label for over a decade and a half, ending with the release of Loco Live.
-After leaving Sire Records, Brett Gurewitz of Epitaph Records offered to sign the band, going so far as to go to a concert in Amsterdam begging Joey and Johnny to let him do it, while Stormy Shepard from Leave Home Bookings who was booking bands like Rancid and The Offspring, negotiated with the Ramones: "I'll put you on tour with these bands that are huge now.
+After leaving Sire Records, Brett Gurewitz of Bad Religion offered to sign the band to his label Epitaph Records, even traveling to a concert in Amsterdam and begging Joey and Johnny.
+Meanwhile, Stormy Shepard from Leave Home Bookings (who was booking then-up-and-coming bands like Rancid and the Offspring) negotiated with the Ramones: "I'll put you on tour with these bands that are huge now.
 They're your fans; you can do whatever you want.
-You'll be playing in front of kids who like this style of music.".
-At the same time, the band's manager, Gary Kurfurst had just worked out a deal where he was gonna get his own record label, Radioactive Records.
-When CJ Ramone heard Johnny talking about signing to Kurfirst's label, he questioned: "Johnny, you've run this band for years.
+You'll be playing in front of kids who like this style of music."
+At the same time, the band's manager, Gary Kurfurst had just worked out a deal where he was going to get his own record label, Radioactive Records.
+When C. J. Ramone heard Johnny talking about signing to Kurfirst's label, he questioned: "Johnny, you've run this band for years.
 You carried it all yourself.
 I don't understand how you don't see the conflict of interest in signing to your manager's label.
 Just in terms of business, I don't understand how you don't see that.
 You're really throwing away the last few years of your career.
 Those Epitaph guys grew up listening to you.
 They will do anything to give you the business success you never had.
 Your manager will do the same thing he always has.
 He's going to throw his stuff out there.
-You're going to break through without anyone's support and you're going to face the rest of your career the way it's been up until now.", but Johnny replied: "When you have as many years in the business as I do, then you can make the decisions.".
-By Johnny's decision, the group ended up signing a new contract with Radioactive Records at the end of that year, Ramones were soon able to start on sessions for what would become Mondo Bizarro Their first album for the label was 1992's Mondo Bizarro, which reunited them with producer Ed Stasium.
-Anticipated as a "comeback" for the Ramones after years of decline in popularity, the album was certified Gold in Brazil after selling 100,000 copies, being the first Gold certification The Ramones were ever awarded, while its lead single "Poison Heart" was another top ten hit in the US for the band.
+You're going to break through without anyone's support and you're going to face the rest of your career the way it's been up until now."
+Johnny replied: "When you have as many years in the business as I do, then you can make the decisions."

+By Johnny's decision, the group ended up signing a new contract with Radioactive Records at the end of that year, the Ramones were soon able to start on sessions for what would become Mondo Bizarro (1992), which saw them reunited with producer Ed Stasium.
+Anticipated as a "comeback" for the band after years of decline in popularity, the album was certified Gold in Brazil after selling 100,000 copies, being the first Gold certification the Ramones were ever awarded, while its lead single "Poison Heart" was another top ten hit in the US for the band.
 Acid Eaters, consisting entirely of cover songs, came out in 1993.
-That same year, the Ramones were featured in the animated television series The Simpsons, providing music and voices for animated versions of themselves in the episode "Rosebud".
+That same year, the Ramones were featured in the animated television series The Simpsons, providing music and voices for animated versions of themselves in the episode "Rosebud," marking the series' first guest appearance by a punk band.
 Executive producer David Mirkin described the Ramones as "gigantic, obsessive Simpsons fans."
+Marky later called their appearance "a career highlight".